grnet/gnt-networking/docs/index.rst

 Scripts
 ^^^^^^^

-snf-network includes the following NIC configuration scripts.
+gnt-networking includes the following NIC configuration scripts.
 As mentioned before those scripts are indirectly executed by the ones shipped with Ganeti (`kvm-ifup`, `kvm-ifdown`, `vif-ganeti`) to apply the requested setup.